nico6bury/usda-flight-mill/README.md

 It should be noted that for the purposes of output by the program, the final output file will have one line for each flag pass, instead of keeping the peaks split up.

 Now, the insect attached to the flight mill won't necessarily fly for the enitre time it's on the flight mill.
 It might rest for a bit.
 In flight mill terms, we refer to the periods of activity in between rest as bouts.
 Bouts are not currently processed by the flight mill software.

+Another flight mill term is revolution.
+A revolution is the time it took for the flag to go all the way around the flight mill in a complete circle.
+If the option is enabled, then this reading will be shown in seconds under the "Rev" heading.

 ## Reading the Output Files